cybercongress/cybercongress/contract.md

 ## Values
 We believe that our principles should be aligned with our values thus helping us achieve our goals:
 - Security.
 We don't work with fiat and paper hassle, but with digital signatures only
 - Anonymity and privacy.
-If someone choose to stay anonymous or private it is her right to do so
+If someone chooses to stay anonymous or private it is her right to do so
 - Open source software.
 Everything we run in production should be open source
 - Open source hardware.
 Every piece of hardware production should be repeatable using open source
 - Transparency.
-Transparency is fundamental for community building
+Transparency is fundamental to community building
 - Informational freedom.
 No local laws can prohibit the flow of information
 - Economic freedom.
-Nobody have the right to prohibit or block transactions
+Nobody has the right to prohibit or block transactions
 - Free will.
 We reject slavery corporate bullshit such as conflict of interest or NDA
 - Capital, not salary.
 Helping to switch from slavery salary to capital based passive income
 - Engineering is marketing.
 We better spend our resources on engineering
 - Physical liberty.
 All limitations for physical liberty can be economic, not authoritative
 - Automation.
 Everything that can be automated must be automated
 - Intelligence.
 An entity can be treated as intelligent if she can control her private keys and sign transactions
 - Decentralization.
-Everything that can be decentralised shall be decentralised
+Everything that can be decentralized shall be decentralized
 - Always on the edge.
 We try to offer alternatives to outdated technologies such as emails.

 ## Stack
 We are going to advance and deploy the following technologies available at the moment:
 - SAI: digital signatures, neural cryptography, game theory, deep learning, digital DNA
 - GAI: consensus computers, zero-knowledge proofs, game theory
-- Autonomous robotics: learning, self replicating, economically independent robots
+- Autonomous robotics: learning, self-replicating, economically independent robots
 - 3d printing: SLA, DLP, FDM, SLS, SLM, EBM and beyond
 - Computer brain interfaces: OpenBCI
 - VR/AR: OSVR, HTC Vive, Microsoft Hololens, Google Tango